rraiz/movie-critic/README.md

 ### User Authentication
 - Secure access using Spring Security and JWT.
-- JWT is transferred through HTTP-only cookies.
+- JWT is transferred through HTTP-only cookies, which allows for stateless authentication.

 ### Movie Data Fetching
 - Integration with the TMDb API to fetch movie data upon user search for the first time.